ray-cronelea/openvolt-fuel-mix-proj/README.md

 ## NEXT STEPS
-Continue to put basic front end in place to receive energy consumed Add backend request to openvolt api
+Add date to rest request and check that value is received in backend Add backend request to openvolt api for the selected date